octobercms/docs/3.x/extend/system/unit-testing.md

 }
 ```

+## Working with the Database

-The test class should extend the base class `PluginTestCase` and this is a special class that will set up the October database stored in memory, as part of the `setUp` method.
-It will also refresh the plugin being tested, along with any of the defined dependencies in the plugin registration file.
-This is the equivalent of running the following before each test:
+By default, plugin tests will automatically migrate the database tables for core modules, the plugin itself and any dependencies of the plugin.
+This is the equivalent of running the following before each test.

 ```bash
 php artisan october:migrate